Last Updated on May 8, 2023 by Dave Schoenbeck

 When we accept these marginal projects, we limit our availability and even turndown projects from our ideal clients because we have too much on our plate.
-It takes courage, optimism, and massive activity to fill the pipeline with quality work, but it’s worth it in the end.
+It takes courage, optimism, and massive activity to fill the pipeline with quality work, but it’s ultimately worth it.
 The first step is learning to qualify your ideal client, so you’ll know them when you see them.

 How to Identify Your Ideal Customer

 Why is it important to identify your ideal client?
 The truth is not every client is created equal.
-The ideal client values your work and aligns with your mission and overall business goals.
-This client will respect your time and will be happy to pay a higher rate for work that specifically addresses their needs.
+The ideal client values your work and aligns with your mission and business goals.
+This client will respect your time and happily pay a higher rate for work that specifically addresses their needs.
 Other clients can end up requiring more work for less reward.

 The key is to discover these ideal clients, and you can do that by qualifying your prospects.
 Qualifying prospects will look slightly different depending on your business, but certain things will remain the same.
 Here is the ideal customer qualification process:

 - Get specific.
 Who exactly is your target audience right now?
 If the answer is “anyone with money to spend,” think again.
-If you cast too wide a net, you’ll waste time with customers who have the wrong idea about your business or what you offer.
+If you cast too wide a net, you’ll waste time with customers with the wrong idea about your business or what you offer.
 Instead, you need to narrow your focus to the customers that will be most profitable.